mlafleur/mlafleur.github.io/_posts/2003-09-13-more-on-imagelists.md

 ---
-Title: More On ImageLists
+title: More On ImageLists
-Excerpt: ""
+excerpt: ""
-Tags: null
+tags: null
 ---
 =Verdana size=2>The other day I blogged about </font><a href="http://weblogs.asp.net/mlafleur/posts/27017.aspx">my frustrations with the ImageList </a><font face=Verdana size=2>control.
 My knee-jerk reaction was to call for un-sealing the ImageList and many people were quick to point out why it was sealed in the first place (some not so politely I might add).
 After some more thought on the topic, I think I may have found a way to leave the ImageList sealed, but still allow me to solve my problem.